 For those who expect to be inside IR35 for all their contracts, umbrella employment may be the best option.
-Again, we strongly advise that any umbrella company you work with should be a member of FCSA, as many non-compliant schemes have badged themselves as umbrella companies.
+Again, we strongly advise that any umbrella company you work with is fully compliant, as many non-compliant schemes have badged themselves as umbrella companies.

 Most contractors will take home roughly the same amount through umbrella employment as they would trading inside IR35 through a Limited company, with the addition of full employment rights.
 These rights include sick pay, holiday pay, maternity/paternity pay and access to a workplace pension that their employer also contributes to.

 Contractors who expect some of their future contracts to be outside IR35 may want to keep their PSC open and some providers are able to offer both.
 For example, Orange Genie Accountancy clients can switch to Orange Genie Umbrella at no additional cost, keeping their company open and available for when they need it.